cswilson90/tribo/README.md

     BlogName:       string, // The global name of the blog BlogDescription string, // The global description of the blog
-    PageTitle:      string, // A title for the page to be used as the HTML title }
+    PageTitle:      string, // A title for the page to be used as the HTML title
+    CurrentYear:    string, // The current year as a string (for use in copyright notice) }

 postData {